mervekacmaz/2D-Mini-game/README.md

 ![image](https://github.com/mervekacmaz/2D-Mini-game/assets/83896575/957170fb-0ad6-46b4-bb8f-c923b14c21d0)

-So_Long is a basic 2D  game written in C. It is in progress.
+So_Long is a basic 2D  game written in C in 2022.
+It is in progress.
 Pixel art by me.

 Gameplay Overview: